KienVu2368/tabint/README.md

 # Welcom to Tabint
 > NB: this is on development process, many things we want to develop but have not yet done.
 If you want to contribute please feel free to do so.
+We are according to nbdev style.
+So if you do contribute, please do so accordingly.
+For more information about nbdev style, please visit <a href='https://nbdev.fast.ai/'>nbdev document</a>

 ## Installing